WROM (AM)

 WROM (710 kHz "Radio M") is a commercial AM radio station in Rome, Georgia.
-It airs a variety hits radio format blending Top 40, Dance, Alternative and Rock music.
+It airs a Contemporary Hit Radio format blending Top 40, Dance, Alternative and Rock music.
 The station is owned by Howard Toole, with Rome Radio Partners, LLC, holding the broadcast license.

 By day, WROM is powered at 1,000 watts.
 Because it shares the same frequency as Class A clear channel station WOR in New York City, WROM is a daytimer.
 To avoid interference, it must go off the air at night, when radio waves travel farther.
 It is also heard around the clock on 250 watt FM translator W276CL, 103.1 MHz, from Atlanta Junction, a section of Rome.

 History

 AM 710

 On December 26, 1946, the station first signed on the air.
 It was owned by the Coosa Broadcasting Company, with H. Dean Covington serving as president and general manager.
 The studios were at 121 Broad Street.

 In 1999, the LGV Corporarion acquired the station for $150,000.
 The station carried a Southern Gospel music format.